Eugène-François Vidocq: Years of wandering and prison (1795–1800)

 Vidocq did not stay long in the army.
 In autumn 1794, he spent most of his time in Brussels, which was then a hideout for crooks of all kinds.
 There, he supported himself by small frauds.
-One day, he was apprehended by the police, and as a deserter, he had no valid papers.
+One day, he was apprehended by the police, and, as a deserter, he had no valid papers.
 When asked for his identity, he described himself as Monsieur Rousseau from Lille and escaped while the police tried to confirm his statement.

 In 1795, still under the alias of Rousseau, he joined the armée roulante ("flying army").
 This army consisted of "officers" who in reality had neither commissions nor regiments.
 They were raiders, forging routes, ranks and uniforms but staying away from the battlefields.
 Vidocq began as a lieutenant of chasseurs but soon promoted himself to a hussar captain.
 In this role, he met a rich widow in Brussels who became fond of him.
 A co-conspirator of Vidocq's convinced her that Vidocq was a young nobleman on the run because of the French Revolution.
 Shortly before their wedding, Vidocq confessed to her.
 Then he left the city, but not without a generous cash gift from her.

 In March 1795, Vidocq moved to Paris, where he squandered all his money entertaining women.
 He went back north and joined a group of Bohemian gypsies, which he later left for a woman he had fallen in love with, Francine Longuet.
 When Francine left him for a real soldier, he beat both of them.
 The soldier sued him, and in September 1795, Vidocq was sentenced to three months in the prison Tour Saint-Pierre in Lille.

 Vidocq was twenty and quickly adapted to life in prison.
 He befriended a group of men, among them Sebastien Boitel, who had been sentenced to six years for stealing.
 Then Boitel was suddenly released, but the next day, the local inspector noticed that the pardon was forged.
 Vidocq claimed two fellow inmates, Grouard and Herbaux, had asked to use his cell (as a soldier, Vidocq had a cell all to himself) to write something of an unknown nature because the common room was too noisy.
 Both inmates claimed, however, that he helped in the fabrication and that the whole thing had been his idea.
 Thus, Vidocq was not released after the three months.

 In the following weeks, Vidocq escaped several times with the help of Francine, but was always captured soon again.
 After one of his escapes, Francine caught him with another woman.
 He disappeared for a few days, and when he was finally picked up again by police, he was told that Francine had been found with multiple knife wounds.
-Now, he was not only accused of forgery but also attempted murder.
+Now, he was not only accused of forgery but also of attempted murder.
 Francine later claimed that the wounds were self-inflicted and the charge was dropped.
 Vidocq's contact with Francine stopped when she was convicted and sentenced to six months in prison for aiding the escapes.